sassembla/Disquuun/README.md

 );
 ```

-The Loop() frequency is depends on behaviour of the Dique's API.
+The Loop() method's frequency is depends on behaviour of the Dique's API.
  GetJob without "nohang" option will be locked until queueId-queue gets new jobs in Disque.

 In this case you can wait the incoming of new job data and then keep waiting next job data.

-##license
+##License
 MIT.